Building fitness, stamina and endurance – this is Autumn Training!

 After a long summer of rest, good food and holidays, we all have some extra kilos to shed and fitness to regain, our dogs included!

-As the leaves begin to change colour and autumn approaches we pack up the entire kennel at Kvaløya and move 2 hours inland to Training Camp, located in the scenic Målselv region.
+Everyone looks forward to Autumn Training, as the leaves begin to change colour and it starts to get colder we pack up the entire kennel at Kvaløya and move 2 hours inland to Training Camp, located in the scenic Målselv region.

 Why do we move to Training Camp?

-Colder temperatures allow us to start training the dogs earlier in the autumn.
+Colder temperatures allow us to start autumn training with the dogs a little earlier.
 At the end of August the temperature begins to drop.
 Cooler temperatures are vital so the dogs can cool down after running and don’t overheat.
 We are living on the 69° parallel, so sometimes we can even run the dogs on a rainy day in July!

 Our network of trails and gravel roads is large and varied.
 Over a 20km training run, the dogs can experience; flat unpaved roads (training trotting speed), muddy trails deep into the forest (training pulling strength and stamina), a river crossing (building confidence and a chance to rehydrate), and kilometres of nice and shady forest roads (training distance running).
 A local disused quarry also provides a large open space to test our lead dog’s true understanding of the directional commands.